CAN Bus vs RS232: Which Communication Protocol Is Best for Vehicle Telematics Systems?

 Scenario 3: Complete Telematics System

 → Both CAN Bus and RS232 are required.
-For full functionality—vehicle data integration plus peripheral support.
+Full functionality demands vehicle data integration plus peripheral support.
+A dual‑interface in‑vehicle terminal covers every connection your fleet needs.

 Modern vehicle-mounted tablets are designed to act as central hubs, integrating: